-A river in Indiana.
+A river in the state of Indiana.

 The next day she replenished her cargo tanks, filling them almost to capacity with 404,000 gallons af aviation gas, 9,000 barrels of diesel oil, and 90,000 barrels of fuel oil.
-Four days later, 20 November, she was still anchored in berth No. 131.
+Four days later, 20 November, she lay still anchored in berth No. 131.
 At 0547, shortly after reveille, a heavy explosion rocked the oiler.
 Massive flames immediately burst from midship forward.
 Fanned by a light wind, the fire spread aft quickly.
 A few minutes after the first explosion, the fires reached the after magazine and another explosion, heavier than the first, tore through the ship.
-The ship was abandoned and soon enveloped in flames over 100‑feet high.
+The ship was abandoned and soon enveloped in flames over 100 feet high.
 At about 0900 the ship slowly turned over and disappeared.
 Fifteen minutes later the fire on the water was out and Ulithi anchorage was again quiet.
 Postwar inquiry found that Mississinewa, with 60 of her complement, was the first victim of the kaiten, the Japanese manned torpedo.

 Mississinewa received four battle stars for her World War II service.